InteractionDesignFoundation/handbook/guides/scrum/overview.md

 **Part 1: Demo**:
 In Scrum, each sprint is required to deliver a potentially shippable product increment.
-This means that at the end of each sprint, the team has produced a coded, tested and usable piece of software.
+This means that at the end of each sprint the team has produced a coded, tested and usable piece of software.

 **Part 2: Retrospective**:
 No matter how good a Scrum team is, there is always opportunity to improve.
-Although a good Scrum team will be constantly looking for improvement opportunities, the team should set aside a brief, dedicated period at the end of each sprint to deliberately reflect on how they are doing and to find ways to improve.
+Although a good Scrum team will be constantly looking for improvement opportunities, the team should set aside a brief, dedicated period at the end of each sprint to deliberately reflect on how they are doing, and to find ways to improve.
 This occurs during the sprint retrospective.

 ## Scrum board

-Scrum board is a visual representation of scrum sprint.
+Scrum board is a visual representation of a scrum sprint.
 There are 4 task statuses visible for ScrumTeam:

 1.  **backlog**: current sprint backlog, usually ordered by priorities.
-1.  **in progress**: tasks that our developers currently working on (one issue per developer).
+1.  **in progress**: tasks that our developers are currently working on (one issue per developer).
 1.  **on review/blocked**: issues that are on review or blocked.
 ScrumMaster should try to minimize the number of tasks in this column.
-1.  **done**: finished issues (no matter: shipped to production or not)
+1.  **done**: finished issues (no matter if shipped to production or not)

 An example of scrum board at the almost middle of a sprint:
 ![image](https://user-images.githubusercontent.com/5278175/35347434-28fb2300-0146-11e8-87f2-0ab9dbc24a66.png)